 Sprinkle some baking soda on the mattress to eliminate any odors.
 Let is sit in the open air for about a few hours (I do this as soon as I start washing the sheets).
 Then take the hose of your vacuum cleaner with the brush attachment and vacuum the mattress.

 Once your mattress is clean and all the bedding is clean, go ahead and make your bed again.
-There’s nothing like freshly clean sheets.
+There’s nothing like freshly cleaned sheets.
 This is my son Jase’s bed.
 I got all his bedding cleaned right before his nap time, and he slept like a baby for almost 3 hours!

 4. Check and Replace Smoke Detector Batteries